Master of Science: Nurse Executive

 If you’re ready to expand your career horizon and want to be on the front line of industry changes, Wilkes University’s online 39-credit Nurse Executive concentration may be the right master’s degree for you.

 Our Nurse Executive online program prepares you for leadership and management roles through an intensive grounding in relevant business concepts, advanced practice and workplace leadership – as you keep your current job.
-The traditional Nurse Executive MSN online progression takes just 26 months to complete.
+The traditional Nurse Executive MSN online coursework progression takes just 26 months to complete.
 We also offer an accelerated option – qualified, accepted students can take concurrent courses and earn their MSN degree in less than 20 months, fully online (plus on-ground clinical work).

 Core coursework provides Wilkes Nursing students with a solid foundation of academic and clinical study.
 Through advanced professional studies, Nurse Executive courses offer the in-depth knowledge and skills you need to succeed.
 A final scholarly review course allows students to synthesize and review issues relevant to the Nurse Executive concentration, and prepares graduates to take the national certification exam leading to Nurse Executive Board Certification.